calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 Fiorella & Mayer 2015

 > ... look at the process from the other side of the desk.
 Generative learning considers the learning experience from the point of view not of the teacher, but of the learner.
 It asks what should they do with instruction ... to really make sense of it and lean in a way that allows them to apply it to new situations in the future

---- generative learning in action - forward - Fiorella 2020
+<sub> generative learning in action - forward - Fiorella 2020</sub>

 Merlin C Wittrock
 > People tend to generate ... meanings that are consistent with prior knowledge